Local Planning Authority: Dover District

 Site description

-Selson Farm extends to some 15.9 hectares and is located 9 miles north of Dover. and 10 miles southeast of Canterbury.
-It is 1 km from the rural village of Eastry, and surrounding landscape consists of primarily arable fields with small areas of broadleaved woodland.
+Selson Farm extends to some 15.9 hectares and is located 9 miles north of Dover and 10 miles southeast of Canterbury.
+It is 1 km from the rural village of Eastry, and the surrounding landscape consists of primarily arable fields with small areas of broadleaved woodland.

 Thanet Coast and Sandwich Bay RAMSAR site of international importance for birds is within 2.5 km.
 The Lower Stour Wetlands Biodiversity Opportunity Area and ancient woodland is 1.5km to the east.
 It is close to Ham Fen, Kent's last remaining fen habitat which is home to beavers.